 An important restriction to the right of access concerns the protection of confidential personal information.
 Personal information is any information about a person, which allows that person to be identified or distinguished from another.
 As a general principle, all personal information is confidential and cannot be disclosed without the consent of the person concerned.

-Presenting an Access to Documents Request and Protection of Personal Information
+Access to Documents Request and Protection of Personal Information

 May be made in writing or orally.
 (However, only a written request allows you to apply for review to the Commission d’accès à l’information.);